icyleaf/popcorn/README.md

 "2018-07-23T10:11:22Z".to_time(Time::Location.load("Asia/Shanghai")) # => Time.new(2018, 7, 23, 10, 11, 22, location: Time::Location.load("Asia/Shanghai"))
 "Tue, 20 Jan 2018".to_time(formatter: ["%a, %d %b %Y"])              # => Time.new(2018, 7, 23, 10, 11, 22, location: Time::Location::UTC)
 ```

+## Casting unmatch class

+By desgin in Crystal, we can not match type with `T`(no override by alone type) and no time to match each shard type. so you can write your own.

 ## Contributing